benjaminjackman/looty/README.md

 Available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/looty/ajfbflclpnpbjkfibijekgcombcgehbi?hl=en&gl=US)

 Built using [ScalaJs](http://www.scala-js.org/)

+## Development instructions

+in the project root at command line:
+    sbt

+once in sbt:
+    fastOptJS

+A javascript fill will be built at:
+looty/target/web/public/main/looty-fastopt.js

+This folder has the manifest and can be used with firefox for debugging: looty/target/web/public/

+Load it with about:debugging

 ##Statement of Inspiration
 Quoted from Steve Yegge's [Excellent Blog Post](http://steve-yegge.blogspot.com/2012/10/the-borderlands-2-gun-discarders-club.html) About Borderlands 2, which is another loot game